Farming and Agribusiness are back in vogue!

 I am not and will not be involved in wage negotiations, employee benefits nor anything remotely in that line.
 My mandate is to expedite business momentum and trade.
 My network and I will be providing real business opportunities, real business solutions and not excuses.
 Maxwell Investments Group and its affiliates like our trading subsidiary, TAFT Commodities (est. 2006), already incorporate many of these into our supply-chain enabling activities while we endeavour to take harvests all the way from farm to fork.

 Ghanaian farmers get a bigger win when they are aware of basic economic concepts like turnover and value chain.
-So just like how a grain of soya bean takes calculated steps to becoming nutritious soy milk, Ghanaian farmers are finally getting there.
+So just like how a grain of soya bean takes calculated steps to become nutritious soy milk, Ghanaian farmers are finally getting there.
 I have witnessed it.
 For instance, coffee bean farmers in the Akuapem area are utilising the commodity as a catalyst for rapid rural development under budding companies like Asili and it’s beautiful.

 Ghana’s farmers are better positioned now to engage you because they are adopting Trade Facilitation principles and guidelines that will continue to serve them very well.